pyastrx/pyastrx/docs/source/the_yaml.rst

     rules:
         <XPATH_EXPRESSION (You can also use re:match or re:search)>:
-            name: "SHORT_NAME"
+            name: ("", optional, recommended)
-            description: "DESCRIPTION"
+            description: ("", optional)
-            severity: "How severe the violation is"
+            severity: ("info", optional)
-            why: "Why this rule is important"
+            why: ("", optional)
-            ignore: A boolean value to indicate if the rule should be ignored
+            use_in_linter: (true, optional)

 XPATH Expression
 ~~~~~~~~~~~~~~~~~~

 The name of the rule.

 description
 ~~~~~~~~~~~

 A description of the rule.

 severity
 ~~~~~~~~

 The severity of the rule.

 why
 ~~~

 use_in_linter
 ~~~~~~~~~~~~~

 A boolean value to indicate if the rule should be ignored.